On the road with Sophia.

 Important to know

-- Alternative: The trail can be hiked in both directions, but is more scenic from zernez to Lavin
+- Alternative: The trail can be walked in both directions, but caution is advised when descending via the Fora da l'Aua.

 Sophia Bartolomei has been working as Product Manager Sustainability, Mineral Water & Health at the Engadin Samnaun Val Müstair holiday region since May 2022.
 In her free time, she loves to hike through the Engadin mountains on well-known and lesser-known trails.